ymotongpoo/aqd-workshop/workshop/reference.md

 * **/** - brings up all available options with Amazon Q
 * **/clear** - clears up the current conversation, resetting the context
 * **/dev** - invokes Amazon Q Developer Agent for software development
+* **/doc** - invokes Amazon Q Developer Agent that writes documentation for your project
+* **/review** - invokes Amazon Q Developer Agent that will review the security of your project
+* **/test** - invokes Amazon Q Developer Agent that generates unit tests for your functions (Python and Java)
 * **/transform** - invokes Amazon Q Developer Agent for code transformation
 * **@workspace** - uses files in your project workspace as additional context